 When you don’t sign a new lease at the end of your tenancy (which is typically 6 or 12 months in Australia), you’ll be renting on a periodic agreement (or a month-by-month) agreement.
 This means your real estate agent or landlord has consented to your tenancy outside of a fixed-term.
 This is good and bad – depending on how you look at it.
 You’ll still have the same renter’s rights, but your rent could be raised – which is something that can’t happen within a fixed-term period unless it’s specified when you re-sign your lease.

 In Australia, periodic agreements do offer tenants some flexibility.
 But what other advantages and disadvantages are worth considering before you sign your next lease?

 Paying month-to-month, you (as the tenant) are in greater control and can dictate when you want to end the tenancy.
 If your circumstances change, it’s easy to terminate your agreement.
 You can leave at any time after you receive an agent-issued termination notice and only pay rent until the day you hand in the keys or vacate the premises (whichever is later).

 Pro: You can (usually) switch to a long-term lease

 If you’re a good tenant, your landlord may be open to you converting to a 12-month lease down the track.
 But there are some circumstances where this won’t be the case.
 For example, if they’re planning to make the property their primary residence sometime soon, you’ll need to find a new place to live.
 It’s wise to ask your landlord (or your agent) what the plan is before you sign a lease.

 Pro: Many apartments come fully furnished

-Some apartments which suit periodic tenancies are designed for short-term tenants and they will often come fully furnished.
+Some apartments which suit periodic tenancies are designed for short-term tenants, and they will often come fully furnished.
 Residential buildings close to universities, for example, are ideal for students or interns.
-Furnished rentals can be convenient if you’re simply looking for a long-term home.
+Furnished rentals can be convenient if you’re looking for a long-term home.